Scott Beard Leadership Circle

 What should I pack?

 Dress for the Leadership Circle is casual, so no need to overpack.
-Sonoma County has a Mediterranean climate, warm in the day with cool evenings.
-It is always best to have layers to wear once the sun goes down.
-Check the weather forecast.
-Lodging is in a residence hall (Beaujolais Village); linens/towels/pillows are provided, but other amenities that a hotel might offer are not.
-Bring your own toiletries, alarm clock, hair dryer, etc. (Campus is also walking distance from a 7/11, for small items)
+Check the weather forecast: nights in the mountains can be cool.
+Lodging is in a residence hall and linens/towels/pillows are provided, but other amenities that a hotel might offer are not.
+Bring your own toiletries, alarm clock, hair dryer, etc. (Campus is also walking distance from a CVS, Trader Joes, etc.)